There are no items in your bag at this time.

 Helpful Hints for Winged Eyeliner

 There are hundreds of winged eyeliner tutorials out there because as simple as it seems, this look is harder to get right than you’d think.
 A trick we’ve found helpful?
 Use a tapered, fine point liquid eyeliner pen to draw your line (as skinny or as thick as you like) across the lash line, stopping just at the outer corner.
 Then place the point of your pen where you want the tip of your wing to be and angle it back to where you want it to connect with your eyeliner.
-Press firmly against skin to impart the color and make sure it flows into your previously drawn line.
+Press firmly against skin to impart the colour and make sure it flows into your previously drawn line.
 Voila!

 If things get a little wonky, or you create a heavier wing than you like, use a Q-tip soaked in makeup remover to clean up your line.
 You can also use concealer to quickly correct smudges.